<img alt="" src="https://secure.neck6bake.com/205799.png" style="display:none;">

 The Group will comply with all relevant legal disclosure and approval requirements and all information will be clearly presented to HMRC as appropriate.

 In its dealings with HMRC, the Group will act in an open, honest and transparent manner.
 The Group’s strategic aim is to avoid unnecessary disputes with HMRC and thus minimize tax risk.
+The Group seeks to work in “partnership” with HMRC through its Customer Compliance Manager (CCM) through regular meetings and email correspondence.

 We aim to achieve this through mainly by